Council of State Science Supervisors

 Advancing Coherent and Equitable Systems of Science Education (ACESSE)

-The Advancing Coherent and Equitable Systems of Science Education (ACESSE, or “access”) project brings together partners from educational research and practice to improve equity by building coherence in science education.
-The project is based on a deep collaboration between the University of Colorado Boulder, the Council of State Science Supervisors, and the University of Washington.
+The Advancing Coherent and Equitable Systems of Science Education (ACESSE, or “access”) project brings together partners from educational research and practice to promote equity and coherence in science education.
+The project is based on a deep collaboration between the Council of State Science Supervisors, the University of Washington, and the University of Colorado Boulder.

 Systems in need of transformation can promote inequities.
 Educators are also frequently asked to implement state and local initiatives that do not share a common vision for teaching and learning or cohere with one another.
 This incoherence can reinforce educational inequities.
 It provides an extra challenge for schools that are already struggling with accountability pressures or assessment systems.